joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/06/us/politics/jan-6-pelosi-trump.html

 **Shooter at Honduran Consulate in Georgia Kills One and Injures Another**\
-`The police arrested the person they believe opened fire outside the entrance to the consulate, which is near Atlanta.`\
+`The police arrested a person who tried to enter the consulate with a weapon, and then opened fire outside the entrance to the building, which is near Atlanta.`\
 https://nytimes.com/2025/01/06/us/honduras-consulate-shooting-atlanta.html

 **Colts part ways with DC Gus Bradley after 3 seasons**\